Azul3DInc/ClangToStringTemplate/README.md

 ## Vim Plugin

 ClangToStringTemplate also includes a Vim plugin integration.
 The plugin can automatically gather the necessary file paths to invoke the tool and seamlessly fit into your development workflow.

+You can install the Vim Plugin with `vim-plug` with:
+`Plug 'Azul3DInc/ClangToStringTemplate', {'rtp': 'cpp-gen/'}`

+Remember, you'll need to add the CppGeneratorTool.jar to the Plugin's `config.json`.

 To see an example, first build `Application` in `Test_Application` with CMake.
 Then vim into an interface in `Test_Application` and type `:GenerateMock`.

 ## Extending to fit your workflow